Supporterino/truenas-graphite-to-prometheus/README.md

 ```

 > [!Important]
-> Netdata package updates may replace `/etc/netdata/netdata.conf`.
-You must re-copy/overwrite `/etc/netdata/netdata.conf` from this repository after each Netdata update until a permanent fix is available.
+> TrueNAS updates replaces `/etc/netdata/netdata.conf`.
+You must re-copy/overwrite `/etc/netdata/netdata.conf` from this repository after each TrueNAS update until a permanent fix is available.
 I am working on a fix to make this persistent — in the meantime, reapply the config after updates.

 Optional: reapply script
 You can use a small script to reapply the config quickly: